apolloteapot/ctf-writeups/WaniCTF-2023/certified/README.md

 For example, if we submit an image with `/proc/self/environ` as filename, our image will first be copied to `/data/{uuid}/environ` (with the filename properly sanitized), but then the contents of `/proc/self/environ` will be copied to `/data/{uuid}/input`, since `file_name()` is not called!

-In that case, `/proc/self/environ` should contain the flag since the webapp process itself is executing the copy.
-If we then use `/data/{uuid}/input` with the CVE PoC, there's a chance that the magick binary will be able to read it since it's not in `/proc` anymore.
+If we then use `/data/{uuid}/input` with the CVE PoC, the magick binary will be able to read it since its apparent size won't be anymore.
 Let's try uploading an arbitrary image and intercept with Burp Suite to change the filename (Note: `../../proc/self/environ` also works).

 ![](img/b_burp.png)